-Surprisingly, I’ve gotten quite a few questions when I post photos or IG stories with my computer in them about whether I prefer a Mac over a PC.
+Surprisingly, I’ve gotten quite a few questions when I post photos or IG stories with my computer in them about whether I prefer a Mac over a cheaper PC brand.
 I will say the learning curve exists and it’s very real.
 Nearly a year in, I still find myself googling how to do simple things like making a screenshot or hitting control + alt + del.
 Despite those hiccups as a visual person who loves pretty things, I don’t think I could ever go back to a desktop PC.
 If you are thinking about taking the leap, here is a quick reference guide of a few simple PC actions that are totally different on a Mac.
 If you are thinking about converting, bookmark this post.
 Trust me you’ll need it!

 How To Control + Alt + Delete | On a PC it’s straightforward, simply press the CRTL, ALT and DEL keys together.
 On a Mac these buttons don’t exist.
 You’ll need to press Command + Option + ESC or right click the icon on your deck and force quit.

 Where are the Apps | At the very bottom of the screen you will find something called the “deck” that holds all of your frequently used apps for easy access.
 You are able to specify which items you want stored there and you also have the option to minimize/hide it when working.
 If you opt to hide it, you simply place your mouse at the bottom of the screen and it will appear.
 For all of your apps that are not located on the deck you will need to use Launchpad to access them.